October 23, 2020 - "The Search"

 Adoration of the Blessed Sacrament Chapel is currently closed due to COVID 19.

-From August 15th (Feast of the Assumption) to October 7th (Feast of Our Lady of the Rosary) we will be praying the 54 day novena with the Exposition and Benediction of the Blessed Sacrament, the Divine Mercy Chaplet, and the Rosary.
+However, we will offer the Exposition and Benediction of the Blessed Sacrament, the Divine Mercy Chaplet, and the Rosary.

 Greetings from St. John’s!